Chapter 1: Plate Tectonics

 Chapter Challenge: Students design a new exhibit on the geology of their community for the local museum.

 Students use a set of observations and tests to identify minerals.
-They examine igneous rock, model how sedimentary rock and metamorphic rock form, and then locate each type of rock in their local area and wider region.
+They examine the igneous rock, model how sedimentary rock and metamorphic rock form, and then locate each type of rock in their local area and the wider region.
 They use maps to explore the geologic history of the United States.

 Chapter 3: Surface Processes

 Chapter Challenge: Students report to the U.S. Olympic Committee on the suitability of a city in Florida and a city in Alaska to host the Summer Olympic Games.

 Through a series of activities, students discover the water distribution in various reservoirs and how water moves within the hydrologic cycle.
 They use stream tables to model high-and-low gradient streams and consider the suitability of each for Olympic events.
 Students examine the size and shape of particles in streams and apply this to an understanding of how rivers have helped shape the landscape.
 They learn about soil and think about how their development plans might affect the soil.
 They model how glaciers and wind affect Earth’s surface.
 Then they look at the properties of ocean waves and coastal processes.

 Chapter 4: Winds, Oceans, Weather, and Climate